⚡ Quick Answer

 Wet N Wild Mega Clear Brow & Lash Mascara

-- ✅ Low-risk, budget-friendly option that’s easy to test
+- ✅ Budget-friendly and easy to test

 Essence Lash & Brow Gel Mascara

-- ❌ Anyone expecting a visible lift or structure
+- ❌ Anyone expecting a visible lift

 Ere Perez Natural Aloe Gel Lash + Brow Mascara

-- ✅ Lightweight, conditioning formula that doesn’t immediately weigh curls down
+- ✅ Lightweight, conditioning formula

-- ❌ Anyone expecting a firm lift or dramatic hold
+- ❌ Anyone expecting long-lasting lift

 Anastasia Beverly Hills Clear Brow Gel

-- ✅ Helpful for extremely stubborn lashes when applied with restraint
+- ✅ Useful for very stubborn lashes

-- ❌ Everyday lash use (this is a brow gel first, always)
+- ❌ Everyday lash use

-- ❌ Sensitive eyes or anyone prone to stiffness or residue
+- ❌ Sensitive eyes

-- ❌ Heavy application — flakes, stiffness, or a glue-like feel can happen
+- ❌ Heavy application (can feel stiff)

 How We Tested Curl Hold (What Actually Matters)

-We tested clear mascaras for one thing only: Do they help preserve curl after lashes are already curled?
-We were not testing volume, length, or drama.
+We tested clear mascaras for one thing only: do they help preserve curl after lashes are already curled?

 What We Focused On